maoxuli/netb/netb/README.md

 - Exception
 - ErrorCode

-## Asynchronous I/O facility

-Socket multiplexing and multi-threading is the major way to implement asynchronous I/O. NetB introduced the callback style asynchronous I/O interface, which is driven by internal socket multiplexing and multi-threading.
-The implementation is in classes listed below:

-- EventSelector
-- EventHandler
-- SocketPipe
-- EventLoop
-- EventLoopThread

 ## A very thin wrapper of socket API

 In some cases, a thin wrapper of socket API that supports cross-platform has been enough.
 The files below include the wrappers of socket descriptor and associated operations, socket multiplexing, and socket address.